Axdecces/school-game-library/README.md

 ### 4. Create Frontend App Structure 🚧

-- React-Redux Store
+- :white_check_mark: React-Redux Store
 - Diff function for only sending changes to the backend
 - Bootstrap Grid Layout for different device sizes
-- Navbar with Games and Tags
+- :white_check_mark: Navbar with Games and Tags
 - GameTile Component for rendering a single Game as Tile
 - View for game list
 - Filter and search for game list